-*No it wasn't.
+*Shmoop Disclaimer: No, it wasn't.

 Still with us?
 Good, because those were just the general FBI qualifications.
-There are even more specific qualifications for those who want to become a Special Agent:
+There are even more specific qualifications for those who want to become a Special Agent.

-Work Experience—You must have at least three years of work experience.
+- Work Experience: You must have at least three years of work experience.
 It's not like the NFL where you're drafted right out of college; the FBI would prefer that you be a bit more mature.

-Physical Fitness—This is where things get really tough.
+- Physical Fitness: This is where things get really tough.
 You'll be tested to determine your strength and fitness levels, visual and hearing acuity, and overall medical health.
-If you're a half-blind asthmatic who runs a 12:50 mile and has a max bench of 18lbs., the FBI won’t care how smart you are; you’re not getting in no matter how much code you can crack.
+If you're a half-blind asthmatic who runs a fifteen-minute mile and can bench maybe fifteen pounds, you're not getting in no matter how much code you can crack.